Code of Ethics and Conduct.

 c.
 Public and government officials and employees

 In some countries, specific rules apply to the business relationship, contract negotiation or contract terms with government agencies and officials.
-All colleagues engaged in business with any governmental body, agency or official must know and abide by those rules.
+People engaged in business with any governmental body, agency or official must know and abide by those rules.
 Any violation of these rules may result in harsh penalties for us, and even criminal prosecution.

 You must avoid any dealings that might be perceived as attempts to improperly influence public officials in the performance of their official duties and they must not give to, or receive any gifts from, government employees or officials.